-Credit cards are great tools, but it’s important to understand how they work to really be able to use them well—and understanding how credit card interest works is the first step.
-How is interest charged on a credit card?
-How can you avoid paying interest on your credit cards?
-Is it possible to get a lower interest rate on a credit card?
+Credit cards are great financial tools, but it’s important to understand how they work to use them responsibly.
+Understanding how credit card interest works is the first step.

 Different types of interest